-- Diversity matters – session selection will reflect diversity in gender, race, and location of speakers as well as diversity in thought and opinion.
+- Diversity matters – session selection will reflect diversity in gender, race, and location of speakers (including those outside of the United States), as well as diversity in thought and opinion.
 Please keep this in mind if you are proposing a panel.

 - No product information allowed – your presentation must be noncommercial.
-At no time is it permissible for presenters to use their time slot to advertise or promote a product, service, or company.
-Companies wishing to submit a session that is commercial in nature should contact Megan Sherman (firstname.lastname@example.org) for information on our Solutions Stage sessions.
+At no time is it permissible for presenters to use their time slot to conduct a product demo, advertise or promote a product, service, or company.
+Companies wishing to submit a session that is focused on a product demonstration or commercial in nature should contact Megan Sherman (firstname.lastname@example.org) for information on our ICMA’s Product Theaters.

-- When the submissions are being reviewed, if a presentation has product information, advertises, or promotes a product, service, or company, it will be considered for a Solutions Stage session.
+- When the submissions are being reviewed, if a presentation has product information, advertises, or promotes a product, service, or company, it will be considered for a Product Theater.

 Frequently Asked Questions

-The 2022 ICMA Annual Conference begins on Saturday, September 17 and ends on Wednesday, September 21.
-This year’s annual conference will be held at the Greater Columbus Convention Center in Columbus, Ohio.
-We are planning for an in-person event.
+The 2023 ICMA Annual Conference begins on Saturday, September 30, 2023 and ends on Wednesday, October 4, 2023.
+This year’s annual conference will be held at the Austin Convention Center in Austin, Texas.
+We are planning an in-person event.
 The conference may also include a digital component.

 Anyone!
 While non-members are encouraged to join ICMA to enjoy the benefits of membership, submissions are accepted by members and non-members alike.